Kale Quinoa Salad & Lemon Dijon Dressing

 It’s ok to use kale that has turned slightly yellow at the edges, but try to use fresh kale if you can.
 I mean, it won’t kill you, but it also won’t taste the best.
 It will be a bit bitter, but the dressing will mask the flavor just fine.

-Does it keep?
 This kale quinoa salad will store in the fridge for about 3 days.
-To make it last longer, keep the dressing on the side until you are ready to eat.
+To make it last longer, keep the dressing on the side until you are ready to eat so it prevents anything from getting soggy.

 Looking for more salads?
 Try these!